hajruuudin/life-line/README.md

 ```

 In case alembic does not work, the full schema is available under /database/schema.sql

-**Option B: Supabase (Recommended for production)**
-1. Create a new project at [supabase.com](https://supabase.com)
-2. Enable the Vector extension in Database → Extensions
-3. Copy the connection string for later use

 ### Step 3: Configure Google Cloud